 When you’ve finished sorting your data, click the green Import button to generate your timeline, which you can then style and edit effortlessly.

-If you need any assistance importing Smartsheet data into Office Timeline Online, please submit a ticket by clicking the green button at the end of this page.
+Don't hesitate to contact us if you need any assistance importing Smartsheet data into Office Timeline Online.
 We’ll be happy to help!